-MedDay is committed to developing new treatments for nervous system disorders.
-In order to gain Regulatory Agency approval for new medications to advance patient care, successful clinical trials are required.
+MedDay is committed to the development of new treatments for nervous system disorders.
+Successful clinical trials are required to gain Regulatory Agency (Food and Drug Administration (FDA) in the US, or European Medicines Agency (EMA) in Europe) approval for new medications to advance patient care.

 A clinical trial is a research study to evaluate new potential treatments in people.
 During a clinical trial, information is collected to determine if a study drug is safe and effective, as well as to evaluate the risks and benefits of the study drug.